Archive interview with former Artistic Director Clive Judd February 2017

 Box Office: 0844 412 4307

-Anything goes in this punk rock space from rediscovered classics to contemporary satire, horror to comedy.
-They particularly like to present plays that connect us to individuals and worlds that we’ve not encountered before.
+Anything goes in this quirky space from rediscovered classics to contemporary satire, horror to comedy.
+They particularly like to present plays that connect us to individuals and worlds that we have not encountered before.
+It is also the home of London Horror Festival.
+As well as their main programme, they also have Sunday and Monday night rehearsed readings, new writing, and the occasional festival.

 Extra Live!
 Performances – In house productions and some visiting companies offer relaxed performances (perfect for those who cannot keep still, or quiet, or those who prefer to chill).
 Look out for these on ORLT website.
 Any questions?
 Drop them a line: email@example.com